 In Section 8F of the SF-424, please include the name and contact information of the individual who will complete the application in JustGrants.
 JustGrants will use this information (email address) to assign the application to this user in JustGrants.

-Intergovernmental Review: This solicitation ("funding opportunity") is not subject to Executive Order (E.O.)
+Intergovernmental Review: This funding opportunity is not subject to Executive Order (E.O.)
 12372.
-In completing the SF-424, an applicant is to answer question 19 by selecting "Program is not covered by E.O.
+In completing the SF-424, an applicant should answer question 19 by selecting "Program is not covered by E.O.
 12372."